PhotoBackup/server-rust/README.md

 Launch the server with:

-    photobackup run
+    photobackup run <username>

-By default, it runs on host `127.0.0.1`, port `8420` and reloads automatically.
+By default, it runs on host `127.0.0.1`, port `8420`.

 ## Production

-To put in production, use [Nginx](http://nginx.org/) to bind a sever name to `http://127.0.0.1:8420`.
+Don't put it in production!